-The re-planning of the Dorotheen Quartier creates not only new areas for the public realm, but it will also afford a unique opportunity to reassess the Karlsplatz arcade entry and exit.
+The re-planning of the Dorotheen Quartier not only creates new areas for public use, it also offers a unique opportunity to reassess the relationship with the Karlsplatz arcade.
 This thoroughfare has, until now, always been perceived as the less important “back” of the site, situated behind the Breuninger Department Store, and leading towards Sporerstraße and Karlstraße.
-With this project, this highly valuable central city core will now be infused with a new identity and vitality – complete with a broad range of user activities.
-This allows the Quartier to augment Stuttgart’s existing and thriving network of lively pedestrian areas.
+With this project, which includes three mixed-use buildings with offices, small-scale retail and urban living, the highly valuable central city core is now infused with a new identity and vitality – complete with a broad range of user activities.
+Thus, the new area augments Stuttgart’s existing, thriving network of lively pedestrian areas.

-In the city of Stuttgart, the topography of the city’s basin-shaped valley has in essence established a ‘fifth facade’ for each building: the roof.
+In the city of Stuttgart, the unique topography of the ‘city basin’ has, in essence, established a ‘fifth facade’ for each building: the roof.
 The ’roofscape’ here has particular significance in a place where, from any vantage point, the roofs across the landscape always serve as icons identifying landmarks and destinations in the city.